Gianlu03/MoviesRatingsApp/MoviesRatingsApp/Guide/3-HttpHandler.md

         System.out.println("Error: " + e.getCause());
     }
     finally {
-        resetRequestString();     //Every time a request is sent either correctly or wrongly, it resets URI string for future requests
+        resetRequestString();
     }
     return (JSONObject) JSONValue.parse(response.body());
 }

 ```
-Finally, we use `submitRequest()` to send the accomplished request to OMDB.
+At the end of each request method, we use `submitRequest()` to send the accomplished request to OMDb.
 We check for the possible exceptions
 while the client object sends the request.
-Every time the `try` block executes, the `finally` block resets `requestString` thanks to the previous method.
+Every time the `try` block executes, the `finally` block resets `requestString` thanks to `resetRequestString()`.

-In the end, We return a JSONObject parsing the body of the response obtained.
+In the end, we return a JSONObject parsing the body of the response obtained.
 We will be able to fetch the data.

 ##